pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      Returns
      |      -------
      |      DataSet | MultiBlock
      |          Dataset flipped about its normal.
-Return type matches input unless
+Return type matches input.
-     |          input dataset is a :class:`~pyvista.RectilinearGrid`, in which
-     |          case the output datatype is a :class:`~pyvista.StructuredGrid`.
      |
      |      See Also
      |      --------